Last updated: June 30, 2024

 Deciphering the messages required international cooperation through research and collaboration between encryption experts, Belgian federal prosecutor Frédéric Van Leeuw said last night.

-With more than three million messages sent around the world every day through Sky ECC, investigators said they had to prioritize.
+With more than three million messages sent globally through Sky ECC every day, investigators said they needed to prioritize.
 “The top priority was messages that showed possible danger to life,” Van Leeuw said.

 The Belgian federal judicial police have set up command posts in Brussels and Antwerp to react quickly if deciphered messages reveal an urgent threat to life.

-Investigators also attempted to identify selected users and identify criminal activity by analyzing the content of their posts.
+Investigators also attempted to identify selected users and identify criminal activity by analyzing the content of their messages.

 Police stored and examined "hundreds of millions" of messages from Sky ECC phones in a data warehouse as part of their anti-drug operation.